-(c) The inventory of state-owned cultural properties coordinated by the Oregon Heritage Commission pursuant to ORS 358.595; or (d) A state acception of historic artifacts properties to be
+(c) The inventory of state-owned cultural properties coordinated by the Oregon Heritage Commission pursuant to ORS 358.595; or

 (d) A state agency's inventory of historic artifacts prepared by a professional.

 (4) "Indian tribe" as provided in ORS 182.162(2), means a federally recognized Indian tribe in Oregon.